 When a customer makes an ATM withdrawal outside of the VPA and MoneyPass network, Chime charges a fee of $2.50.

 This is a growing source of income for the company, even though consumers have access to more than 38,000 fee-free ATMs.
-According to financial data obtained by news service Axios, ATM fees now comprise 21% of Chime revenue.
+According to financial data from news service Axios, ATM fees comprise 21% of Chime’s revenue.

-- Chime is a North American neobank company with a focus on financial literacy and simple banking.
+- Chime is a North American neobank company focusing on financial literacy and simple banking.
 It does not own or operate physical bank branches.

 - Instead of collecting account-keeping fees from the consumer, Chime has a core focus on merchant interchange fees.
-With over 8 million Chime customers making more than 40 transactions a month, this represents a significant income source for the company.
+With over 8 million Chime customers making more than 40 transactions a month, the company represents a significant income source.